cloud-gov/cg-site/_kbarticles/2024-12-10-using-opensearch-dashboards.md

 ## What does Dashboards do?

-Dashboard is a user interface that lets you search and visualize your application logs.
-Dashboard has a [user guide](https://opensearch.org/docs/latest/dashboards/) that explains more about how to use it and to create custom visualizations.
+Dashboards is a user interface that lets you search and visualize your application logs.
+Dashboards has a [user guide](https://opensearch.org/docs/latest/dashboards/) that explains more about how to use it and to create custom visualizations.

 ## What are some types of logs?